 '''

 unit-exponent :

-[ "+" | "-" ] UNSIGNED-INTEGER
+[ "+" | "-" ] ( UNSIGNED-INTEGER | "(" UNSIGNED-INTEGER "/"

+UNSIGNED-INTEGER ")" )

 '''

 The SI standard uses super-script for the exponentation, and does thus not define any operator symbol for exponentiation.
-A unit-factor consists of a unit-operand possibly suffixed by a possibly signed integer number, which is interpreted as an exponent.
+A unit-factor consists of a unit-operand possibly suffixed by a possibly signed integer or rational number, which is interpreted as an exponent.
 There must be no spacing between the unit-operand and a possible unit-exponent.
+It is recommended to use the simplest representation of exponents, meaning that the explicit + sign should be avoided, that leading zeros should be avoided, that rational exponents are reduced to not have common factors in the numerator and denominator, that rational exponents with denominator 1 should be avoided in favor of plain integer exponents, that the exponent 1 is omitted, and that entire factors with exponent 0 are omitted.